-The BUFFERPOOL configuration parameter defines a buffer pool for pages that correspond to each unique page size in use by your dbspaces.
-Use the BUFFERPOOL parameter to specify information about the buffer pool including its size, the number of LRU queues in the buffer pool, the number of buffers in the buffer pool, and minimum and maximum percentages of modified pages in the LRU queues.
+The BUFFERPOOL configuration parameter defines a buffer pool for pages that correspond to each unique page size that is used by your dbspaces.
+You can specify information about the buffer pool, including its size, the number of LRU queues in the buffer pool, the number of buffers in the buffer pool, and minimum and maximum percentages of modified pages in the LRU queues.